Open Search

 Is a Career in Mental Health Counseling Right for Me?

 Pursuing your master's degree in mental health counseling may help you become a more attractive candidate for any number of mental health counseling jobs.
-With your higher education and training, you’ll be better equipped to work directly with patients and provide the expert care and compassion they need to overcome their mental health issues.
+With your higher education and training from your counselor education program, you’ll be better equipped to work directly with patients and provide the expert care and compassion they need to overcome their mental health issues.

-Alliant International University’s MA in clinical counseling can be your first step in pursuing the skills and knowledge you need.
+The MA in clinical counseling from Alliant International University can be your first step in pursuing the skills and knowledge you need.
 Plus, at Alliant, you’ll have the opportunity to perform hands-on fieldwork, working directly with patients in a clinical setting, all while being supervised by experienced faculty members.

 Interested in learning more about our mental health counseling masters programs?
 Reach out today.